AltropInc/alt/doc/script/String.md

 ```altscript
 greeting := "Hello World!"
 ```
 In this case, "Hello world!" is a string literal.
-Whenever it encounters a string literal in your code, a string object is created with its value — in this case, `Hello world!`.
-The name `greeting` is used to refer to the string object `Hello world!`.
+Whenever it encounters a string literal in your code, a string instance is created with its value — in this case, `Hello world!`.
+The name `greeting` is used to refer to the string instance `Hello world!`.
 Whenever the name `greeting` presents, it stands for the value
 `Hello world!`.

-A string object can also be created by an function output or by automatic conversion from an object in a compatable data structure:
+A string can also be created by an function output or by automatic conversion from a value in a compatable data structure:
 ```altscript
 char_pair := ('世', '界');
 greeting :string = char_pair;
 ```
 In this case, the type of the name `char_pair` is deducted to a tuple `(char; char)`.
-Since the name `greeting` is declared to be in `string` type, when the tuple value of `char_pair` is assigned to `greeting`, a new string object is created for the name `greeting` by converting the value of string pair.
+Since the name `greeting` is declared to be in `string` type, when the tuple value of `char_pair` is assigned to `greeting`, a new string is created for the name `greeting` by converting the value of a character pair.

 ## Common String Operations

 ### Comparison

-Strings are compariable objects and standard comparison operators (=, ≠, <, ≤, >, ≥) can be applied to them.
+Strings are compariable and standard comparison operators (=, ≠, <, ≤, >, ≥) can be applied to them.
 For instance
 ```altscript
 "abstract" ≥ "concrete"    // the result is false.
 Note, operator ≥ is same as >=
 ```